Best Ribbon Microphones Of 2017

 This microphone from Samson brings a warm, authentic tone to numerous applications both onstage and in the studio.
 From vocals to electric guitars, acoustic instruments to drums, the VR88 is a solid choice for all types of musicians.
 It even comes with a shock mount and carrying case for added convenience.

-Selling for roughly $250, the VR88 is one of the more expensive options on this list.
+The VR88 is one of the more expensive options on this list.
 Despite that fact, it is still considered an affordable price for a top-caliber ribbon microphone.
-If you are fortunate enough to have the budget for it, this 4.6 star-rated microphone could be a great pick for you.

 Ribbon microphones are special, and the sound quality they produce is highly sought-after.
 However, before owning this type of mic, you should understand the care that must go into its maintenance.
 The ribbon that allows the mic to function is thin and delicate.
 Anything from a forceful rush of air to a sudden change in voltage can damage the ribbon- even a normal exhalation from a vocalist can cause breakage.
 Be aware of the distance between the sound source and the mic at all times to make sure the ribbon will be able to handle the level of sound energy in the room.
 Also be conscious of the way that your microphone is stored.
 Storing the device on its side can wreck the ribbon.
 Newer microphones are built to withstand more wear and tear than older models, but are still very sensitive compared to other types of microphones.